 Direct technique myofascial release offered at Seacrest Massage

-The direct myofascial release (a form of deep tissue work) works on the restricted fascia.
-Therapists use their knuckles, elbows, forearms or hands to slowly stretch the restricted fascia .
-Direct myofascial release looks for changes in the myofascial structures by stretching or elongation of the fascia, or mobilising adhesive tissues.
+With the direct myofascial release, our therapists use their knuckles, elbows, forearms or hands to slowly stretch the restricted fascia.
+The direct myofascial release looks for changes in the myofascial structures by stretching or elongation of the fascia or mobilising adhesive tissues.
 The therapist moves slowly through the layers of the fascia until the deep tissues are reached.
 Whilst this is a form of deep tissue massage due to the slow pace it can be deeply relaxing.

 Myofascial release technique can be described as: